1145267383/HR_Project/01-Data_Cleaning/README.md

 To ensure the accuracy and integrity of the database, several SQL queries were executed to validate data and verify relationships between tables.

 ## Conclusion:
 The process of creating and populating the database was executed flawlessly, ensuring that all necessary information was accurately represented.
 This was further validated through the execution of several test queries, which confirmed the correctness of the database structure and the reliability of the data.
+Also, Create a View `FullEmployeePerformanceView` in one table for EDA and Visual Dashboard.

 ## Tools Used